threefoldfoundation/blog_threefold/posts/Blockchain_dilemma.md

 ### Introduction

 Blockchain technology has the power to change the world of IT.
-There are a huge number of new initiatives using blockchain technology around the world all chasing different use cases.
-Some care little about the underlying technology but use blockchain-based projects and tokens/coins to get rich quick.
+There are a huge number of new initiatives using blockchain technology around the world, with countless use cases.

 In general there are two types of blockchains: proof of work blockchains and proof of stake blockchains.
-They differ in the way how they select who has created a truthful block securing a number of transactions (forever, as blockchains provide an immutable record of events).
+They are consensus algorithms on how transactions are verified and added to the ledger (forever, as blockchains provide an immutable record of events).
+More on these two types of blockchains below.

 ### Blockchain Basics

-A blockchain is as the word says a chain of blocks of information.
-As shown in the graphic below the “blocks” contain information on transactions.
+A blockchain is, as the word says, a chain of blocks of information.
+As shown in the graphic below, the “blocks” contain information on transactions.
 Transactions are the transfer of value of a digital currency (token) from wallet A to wallet B. The “chain” aspect comes when part of the information is stored in a block as a link to the previous block (a unique number).
 This is a very simple representation of what a blockchain is.

 ![alt_text](hashes.png)